 If SBA affiliation rules conclude that affiliation exists, and small business size protest requirements are met, then SBA will count the receipts, employees, or other measure of size for the concern whose size is at issue combined with the receipts, employees, or other measure of size for all of its domestic and foreign affiliates, regardless of whether the affiliates are organized for profit.
 See additional information about SBA Size Appeal and Determinations of Common Management and Control.

-Call our Small Business Size Standard Protest Lawyers for Immediate Help.
+Call our SBA Size Protest Lawyers for Immediate Help.

-For additional information about SBA small business size standard protest requirements or to get help either defending or filing an SBA size protest or appeal, call our SBA small business size protest lawyers at 1-866-601-5518.
+For additional information about SBA small business size standard protest requirements if you are awarded the contract, or to get help either defending or filing an SBA size protest or appeal, call our SBA small business size standard protest lawyers at 1-866-601-5518.